-Oval metal supra pubic receiver with two drainage outlets to enable urine to drain via an abdominal drain tube following a supra pubic cystoscopy and prostatectomy.
-This appliance was used to secure progressive healing and so keep the patient dry.
-It was held in place by a leather belt.
+Supra pubic urinary drainage cover/receiver, metal receiver with two drainage outlets to enable urine to drain via an abdominal drain tube following a supra pubic cystoscopy and prostatectomy, held in place by a leather belt.

 Inscriptions & markings

-Front of appliance has 'RAMSAY' inscribed as well as 'Wd 3'.
+Front of appliance has 'RAMSAY' inscribed as well as 'Wd 3' [Ward 3].